hadley/adv-r/Rcpp.md

 The STL provides a large set of data structures: `array`, `bitset`, `list`, `forward_list`, `map`, `multimap`, `multiset`, `priority_queue`, `queue`, `dequeue`, `set`, `stack`, `unordered_map`, `unordered_set`, `unordered_multimap`, `unordered_multiset`, and `vector`.
 The most important of these datastructures are the `vector`, the `unordered_set`, and the `unordered_map`.
 We'll focus on these three in this section, but using the others is similar: they just have different performance tradeoffs.
 For example, the `deque` (pronounced "deck") has a very similar interface to vectors but a different underlying implementation that has different performance trade-offs.
 You may want to try them for your problem.
 A good reference for STL data structures is http://www.cplusplus.com/reference/stl/ - I recommend you keep it open while working with the STL.

-Rcpp knows how to convert from many STL data structures to their R equivalents, so you can return them from your functions without explicitly converting to R datastructures.
+Rcpp knows how to convert from many STL data structures to their R equivalents, so you can return them from your functions without explicitly converting to R data structures.

 ### Vectors